flyteorg/flytesnacks/cookbook/integrations/kubernetes/k8s_spark/README.rst

 ..
 NOTE::

    This has been tested at scale and more than 100k Spark Jobs run through Flyte at Lyft.
 This still needs a large capacity on Kubernetes and careful configuration.
-   We recommend using Multi-cluster mode - :ref:`howto-multi-cluster`, and enabling :ref:`howto-resource-quota` for large and extremely frequent Spark Jobs.
+   We recommend using Multi-cluster mode - :std:ref:`deployment/cluster_config/performance:multi-cluster mode` , and enabling :std:ref:`Resource Quotas <deployment/cluster_config/general:configurable resource types>` for large and extremely frequent Spark Jobs.
    For extremely short running jobs, this is still not a recommended approach, and it might be better to use a pre-spawned cluster.
+A job can be considered to be ``short`` if the runtime is less than ``2-3`` minutes.
+   In this scenario, the cost of pod bring-up out-weighs the cost of execution.

 Why Use K8s Spark?
 ===================